quicwg/base-drafts/draft-ietf-quic-transport.md

 A negotiated shutdown might not result in exchanging messages that are visible to the transport.

-In the draining period ({{draining}}), an endpoint that has been closed by an application SHOULD generate and send ACK frames as normal.
+In the draining period, an endpoint that has been closed by an application SHOULD generate and send ACK frames as normal.
 This allows the peer to receive acknowledgements where previous acknowledgements were lost.

 ### Idle Timeout